 The training and development manager is one of the primary positions in many human resources departments.
 Training and development managers coordinate programs to develop the skills of company employees.
 They oversee training and development specialists, who are tasked with bringing in new employees and assisting in training.

-The U.S. Bureau of Labor Statistics (BLS) predicts that opportunities for training and development managers will grow by 15% before 2020.
-Training and development specialists are predicted to see 21% more opportunities in the same time frame.
-According to BLS data from 2012, training and development specialists earn a median salary of $55,930.
-Training and Development Managers earn, on average, $95,400.
+The U.S. Bureau of Labor Statistics (BLS) predicts that opportunities for training and development managers and specialists will grow by 7% before 2024.
+According to BLS data from 2015, training and development specialists earned an average salary of $62,460.
+Training and development managers earned a salary of $111,680 on average.

 What Does Training and Development Involve?

 Both positions, manager and specialist, involve ensuring that employees have the capabilities to help grow the business and receive the training necessary to contribute to increased profitability and growth.
 The difference between the two is that managers typically create the programs that the specialists teach to employees.